Lukkiii/SokobanGame/README.md

       sokoban.SokobanMain
 ```

-And see planning solutions at http://localhost:8888/test.html
+And then you can see planning solutions at http://localhost:8888/test.html